Nerada/devops.resharper/README.md

-# devops_resharperScript
+# ReSharper Script
-Script for ReSharper code analysis to use in azure pipeline
+Script for ReSharper code analysis, used in my Azure pipelines

 ```
 - task: PowerShell@2